alexisrolland/ComfyUI-Phi/README.md

 ## Updates

+* `3.0.0`: Enforce manual download of model files for cleaner file organization.
 * `2.0.0`: This major version introduces new inputs to provide a pair of image and response examples to the node Run Phi Vision.

 ## Example